Harlem Parks and Playgrounds: A Photo Tour of Six Uptown Green Spaces

 Inside Central Park between 106th and 110th Streets and Lenox and Fifth Avenues

 The Meer, Dutch for lake, is one of the most peaceful and beautiful places in all of Central Park.
 As you walk around the man-made body of water, you'll spy turtles, fish, and ducks and geese.
 During the warmer months you'll also see all kinds of wild flowers.
 If the kids want to play, they can climb the challenging rocks on the west side of the Meer, or head to one of the two nearby playgrounds, including a brand-new one across from the Dana Discovery Center.
 If you walk west to Frederick Douglass Boulevard, you'll find the West 110th Street Playground, which was recently rebuilt and features state-of-the-art equipment.

 Charles A. Dana Discovery Center

 Enter Central Park at 110th Street between Fifth and Lenox Avenues

 Located right on the Meer, this center offers free activities for kids all year round.
-Annual highlights include the free Harlem Meer summer concert series, catch-and-release fishing, the awesome Halloween parade and pumpkin sail, and a holiday celebration, which includes an appearance by Santa and the illumination of the building and a floating Christmas tree.
+Annual highlights include the free Harlem Meer summer concert series, catch-and-release fishing, the awesome Halloween parade and pumpkin flotilla, and a holiday celebration, which includes an appearance by Santa and the illumination of the building and a floating Christmas tree.
 The center also hosts craft and storytelling sessions, and nature exhibits.

 Lasker Rink and Pool